mcdonc/web3/web3.rst

 - ``SERVER_PORT`` must be a bytes instance (not an integer).

-- The server must not inject an additional content-length header by guessing the length from the response iterable.
+- The server must not inject an additional ``Content-Length`` header by guessing the length from the response iterable.
 This must be set by the application itself in all situations.

+  ..
+XXX (chrism) I'm -0 on this; this behavior doesn't seem that
+     harmful.
+If we do keep it, we need to remove the bit in "Specification Details" about ``len(body)``.

 - If the origin server advertises that it has the ``web3.async`` capability, a Web3 application callable used by the server is